Anthony Woods: Civilian career

-2010 congressional campaign

-On March 18, 2009, Woods declared his intention run for Congress in a special election to replace Rep. Ellen Tauscher (D-CA), who was nominated by President Barack Obama to serve as Undersecretary of State for Arms Control and International Security.
+After his honorable discharge from the Army in 2008, Woods worked as an aide for Governor David Paterson of New York.
+On March 18, 2009, Woods declared his intention to run in the 2009 California's 10th congressional district special election to replace representative Ellen Tauscher, who was nominated by President Barack Obama to serve as Undersecretary of State for Arms Control and International Security.
 His campaign made it a high-profile affair receiving national attention.
 However, his bid to become the first openly gay African-American elected to Congress ended when he lost a special election held on September 1, 2009, receiving under 9 percent of the vote.